lshtm-tbmg/hpc-setup/running-a-cluster-job.md

 The directives (`#SBATCH`) control various aspects of the cluster job.
 Consider changing:

 - `--job_name` : this should be the job name you decide.
 I suggest the same name as the folder you made, alphanumeric characters only, lower case, no spaces and no symbols.
 - `--nodes` : essentially how many compute nodes (i.e., full multicore CPUs) you require.
-Each multicore CPU has 36 cores.
+Each node has two CPUs each with 18 cores (=36 cores per node).
 - `--tasks-per-node` : how many of the cores on the node will you use?
 Normally we use all, so 36.
 - `--array` : if you are submitting a large parallel job with say, 1000 tasks, then you need to set `--array=0-999` (indexing begins at 0).
 - `-t` : the maximum time you think the _overall_ job needs.
 The maximum time allowed is **4 days**.